 The Chief Legal Officer (CLO) is the head of the corporate legal department and is responsible for the legal affairs of the entire corporation.
 This role involves providing legal counsel to the board of directors, chairman of the board, chief executive officer, and other senior management.

 CLOs must possess strong initiative, as well as excellent management and leadership skills, and strong business acumen.
 A Juris Doctor (JD) and an applicable state license to practice law are required.
 The level of experience required for the position may vary, depending on company size.

 CLOs are generally responsible for duties that include (and are not limited to):

-Screen candidates for these skills and this knowledge to make sure they are truly qualified to hold the role of chief legal officer:
+Screen candidates for these skills, abilities, and knowledge to make sure they are truly qualified for the chief legal officer role.

 Candidates for the chief legal officer role should have, at minimum, the following degrees and credentials.

 Beyond the CLO job description, there are interview questions, salary guides, and other key matters to consider as you focus on hiring a highly qualified candidate for the chief legal officer role.
 Find out more in our other insightful resources, put together by top legal executive recruiters:

 Cowen Partners is a leader among the nation’s best executive search firms for legal executives, enabling companies to harness the power of human capital to fuel their success.
 With highly experienced CLO recruiters, Cowen Partners gives our clients access to the top 1% of human capital to create opportunities that accelerate their growth and market share.
 That is how Cowen Partners helps clients: